Alternative Retirement Plans for Colleges & Universities

-Prior to SB 133, only full-time academic or administrative employees in the unclassified civil service with less than five years of service credit at the time the alternative retirement plan (ARP) was established and new employees in that category who were hired or reclassified were eligible to participate in an ARP.
+Prior to SB 133, only full-time, academic or administrative employees in the unclassified civil service with less than five years of service credit at the time the ARP was established and new employees in that category who were hired or reclassified were eligible to participate in an ARP.

-Election forms are available from the college or university or by clicking here.
-Be sure to talk with your employer to learn which ARP vendors your institution has a relationship with.
-The completed form must be returned to the college or university human resources department within the 120-day election period - do not return these election forms to Ohio PERS.
+Election forms are available from the college or university or online.
+Be sure to talk with your employer to learn which ARP vendors have a relationship with your institution.
+The completed form must be returned to the college or university human resources department within the 120-day election period.
+Do not return these election forms to OPERS.

-- New employees who are eligible to choose one of the three Ohio PERS retirement plans will receive the Retirement Plan Selection Kit, which contains detailed information about Ohio PERS and the benefits of membership in our system.
+New employees who are eligible to choose one of the three OPERS retirement plans will receive the OPERS Welcome Letter, which contains detailed information about OPERS and the benefits of membership in our system.

-- Employees are encouraged to call the Ohio PERS Member Service Center at 1-800-222-7377 for counseling on this important decision.
+Employees are encouraged to call the OPERS Member Service Center at 1-800-222-7377 for counseling on this important decision.
 In-house counseling and phone counseling appointments can be scheduled at this number.

-- Law enforcement officers, re-employed retirees and those with previous Ohio PERS service credit are urged to call Ohio PERS to discuss their unique situation.
+Law enforcement officers, re-employed retirees and those with previous OPERS service credit are urged to call Ohio PERS to discuss their unique situation.

 Special Note on Employer Contributions